ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 ```

 The third, "[Events]", is the list of text you want to display at the right timing.
-You can specify some attribute here.
-Like the style to use for this event
+You can specify some attributes here, such as the style to use for this event
-(**MUST**be defined in the list), the position of the text (Left, Right, Vertical Margin),
+(**MUST** be defined in the list), the position of the text (Left, Right, Vertical Margin),
-an effect.
-Name is mostly used by translator to know who said this sentence.
+or some effect.
+The Name is used by the translator to know who said this sentence.
 Timing is in h:mm:ss.cc (centisec).

 ```ssa